© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 'Bee Garden' earthwork on Albury Bottom is a scheduled monument protected by Historic England under reference 1005950.
 View the official record →

-Bee Garden earthwork on Albury Bottom is a scheduled ancient monument located in Surrey, comprising a series of linear earthworks and field boundaries of medieval or post-medieval date.
+Bee Garden earthwork on Albury Bottom is an ancient monument located in Surrey, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005950.

 'Bee Garden' earthwork on Albury Bottom is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005950.